kyle0r/recursive-downloader/README.md

 In 2012-Nov, the original `recursive-downloader` was born, using simple shell techniques, `wget` to create the download manifest and `aria2c` to perform the downloads.
 You can review and/or use the latest version using `wget` by looking at the git tag `2017.01.1` [🔗](https://github.com/kyle0r/recursive-downloader/tree/2017.01.1).

-In 2017 I wrote the first version of `spider.js` utilising `CasperJS` which in turn utilises `PhantomJS`.
+In 2017 I wrote the first version of `spider.js` utilising `CasperJS` [🔗](https://web.archive.org/web/20220327030709/https://casperjs-dev.readthedocs.io/en/latest/) which in turn utilises `PhantomJS` [🔗](https://web.archive.org/web/20240814035354/https://phantomjs.org/).
 Sometime between 2017 and 2019 `spider.js` replaced the rudimentary `wget` functionality.

 In early 2024, I began some housekeeping and documentation of the project, and wrote some new features for `spider.js`.
 One of my long-term goals was to publish the project.
 Looking to the future, these activities supported my goal of retiring the projects deprecated dependencies and porting the main logic to `node`, `python` or `rust`.